-Some people will always deny the truth without any proof.
-They will rather claim that some of these practices like birthdays, Valentine, Christmass, and the likes no longer have any religious significance (despite the fact that it is most of the ancient rituals that are being disguised in today’s celebrations)
+Some people will always deny the truth without any valid proof, they will rather claim that some of these practices like birthdays, Valentine and the likes no longer have any religious significance (despite the fact that it is most of the ancient rituals that are being disguised in today’s celebrations)

 Let’s see what the World Book Encyclopedia tells us regarding Valentine’s Day: